zyedidia/knit/README.md

 * Better support for dynamic dependencies.
 Currently it is possible to handle dynamic dependencies by generating rules, but I would like to explore the possibility of a more clean and cohesive solution.
-    * Header dependency files (`.d` files).
-Currently these are handled in the Make-like way of including them as rules (with the `rulefile` function).
-It would probably be cleaner as an input attribute.
     * Ptrace enabled automatic dependency discovery (Linux-only feature).
       See the [xkvt](https://github.com/zyedidia/xkvt) project for some
       experiments on this front.